1 Feb 2023

 To top all this up, Freelancers are typically flexible, quickly adjusting to your needs and priorities.
 However, Freelancers fall behind on quality.
 This doesn't mean they are not talented individuals.
 Quite the opposite, really.
 Instead, the nature of their work demands jumping from project to project, which forces them to keep things shallow – they are typically not given the time nor the opportunity to understand, focus, and go into the deep end.

-- Quality.
+Quality.
 According to Fiverr, freelancers juggle between 2 and 4 projects simultaneously.
-They can't be fully engaged and devoted to your project, given the nature of their life.
+Given the nature of their life, they can't be fully engaged and devoted to your project.
 This will be reflected in the output quality.

 In-house employees are by far the best, most financially sustainable option in the long term.
 On the flip side, they are the worst for fast results.